waqifalam/cs1531-lab01/README.md

 Eg
 ```
-This line could be marged automatically.
+This line could be merged automatically.
 There was no change here either
 >>>>>>> current:sample.txt
 Merges are too hard.
 This change was on the 'merged into' branch